NHSDigital/communications-manager-api/README.md

 This template uses poetry for python dependency management, and uses these files: poetry.lock, poetry.toml, pyproject.toml.

 Node dependencies of this template project and some npm scripts are listed in: package.json, package-lock.json.

+#### Postman:
+Included in this repo is a postman collection that allows the user to interact with the API directly.

+To use the collection:
+- Download the json files located in the postman directory
+- Import the files into postman
+- Select a target environment in postman (Note: a token must be generated to use development)
+- Run the collection